Enjoy any 5 free lessons!

 Reading Material

-Download as PDF Download PDF View as Seperate PageWHAT IS THE STANDARD ALGORITHM FOR LONG DIVISION?The standard algorithm for long division gives a quick and efficient process to divide any two numbers.
+Download as PDF Download PDF View as Separate PageWHAT IS THE STANDARD ALGORITHM FOR LONG DIVISION?The standard algorithm for long division gives a quick and efficient process to divide any two numbers.
 The process is the same no matter what numbers you use.

 To better understand long division…